 - $1,500 to Hinds Hospice to support the organization’s Pediatric Palliative Care Program, which served 476 children in 2013

 - $15,000 to George Mark Children’s House to support its much needed sibling bereavement program.

-- $5,000 donation to Hinds Hospice to continue our support of the organization’s pediatric hospice services in Central California.
+- $5,000 to Hinds Hospice to continue our support of the organization’s pediatric hospice services in Central California.